FRESH FOR FEBRUARY

 I have known Lucy and her work for some time and she would often come to the gallery when it was on the corner of Queen Street and Trim Street.
 Lucy is an artist and naturalist whose work is a quiet celebration of plant life, growth and form.
 Her artistic approach is deeply rooted in an awareness and appreciation for the seasons.
 Her work is often produced on a large scale, many small plant or flower studies making up a whole installation, which echoes how plants naturally grow together in the wild.
 I remember seeing her first solo exhibition of 500 flower paintings at 44AD in Bath a couple of years ago and being blown away by the strength and variety of the installation.
 Read more about Lucy’s work.

 It’s been really lovely catching up with Elisabeth Barry and Karen Parker for this show as well.
 At the end of last year Elisabeth moved to a new studio near Oakhill in Somerset and I went to visit her earlier this month.
 She has transformed an old car garage into a sleek new studio space, complete with underground clay storage in the old garage pit!
 For the current show there are some of Elisabeth’s new pieces on show including some new small churns with a beautiful deep blue glaze on the outside, some perfect small grey jugs and some new forms in blue and grey glazes.
 Elisabeth’s porcelain necklaces are proving very popular.
 They are so beautiful and comfortable wearable and she is constantly evolving new designs.
-You can shop our collection of Elisabeth Barry’s necklaces here and read more about Elisabeth here.
+Read more about Elisabeth’s work here.

 I hope this pop-up will be the first of many this year and please let me know if you would like any further information about anything you see.